 Bowman Riley Interiors designed the office space for Fruition IT, a specialist recruitment agency, based in the centre of Leeds’ central business district.

 Fruition IT took tenancy of office accommodation within 1 York Place, a Grade II listed 19th century former textile building.
 Bowman Riley was commissioned to design the company’s office interiors and provide space planning following our successful completion of the building’s refurbishment for the landlord, Glenntrool Asset Management.

-Bowman Riley Architects developed the designs for two new buildings in the East Village, Stratford.
+Bowman Riley developed the designs for two new buildings in the East Village, Stratford.

 This area of East London was designed as athletes accommodation of the 2012 Summer Olympic Games and since then has been transformed into a vibrant new residential neighbourhood with nearly 6,000 residents, shops and commercial buildings.